john-s-m/mycache/README.md

 download and go to mycache directory to compile

-the program can run from the included files to inject r and write actions to the cache, or it can be run with rand actions injected
+The program can run eiter by reading read and write actions from files or creating random read and write actions to the cache.

-I recommend random actions, then you can set the number of threads and number of read/write events/actions each thread will execute if you use files you need a file for every thread titled datafile<thread number>.dat with thread numer starting at 0 For example datafile0.dat through datafile9 are included, more threads will requie more files
+I recommend random actions.
+If you choose random actions, then you can set an arbitrary number of threads and read/write events/actions for each thread.

+If you use files, you will need a file for every thread titled datafile<thread number>.dat with thread number starting at 0 For example datafile0.dat through datafile9 are included, more threads will require more files

-You can also specify a file to initialize the thread, and initialization file is included, initData.dat
+You can also specify a file to initialize the cache, an initialization file is included, initData.dat

 mycache options: